Our Guide 101 to zippers in brief:

-Because zippers are used in a range of products, both heavy-duty and not, utilizing a variety of different materials and fabrics, there are of course multiple types.
+Because zippers are used in a range of products, both heavy-duty and not, using a variety of different materials and fabrics, there are of course multiple types.
 You wouldn’t use a basic nylon coil zipper on a 3-season tent or a heavy duty travel backpack.
 With each type of zipper, there are suggested products and uses, as well as quality standards.

 In order to understand the types of zippers, you must first be familiar with the anatomy of each zipper to understand the individual roles of each piece.